allbto/ios-guidlines/README.md

 * Braces are put after new line for `class`, method, function declaration.
 * Braces are put on the same line for `if` `else if` `else`, `for`, `switch` statements
 * Arguments are aligned according to the longest type name, so the names always start on the same column
-* Whether you put the `*` after the type name or before the name of the var doesn't matter as long as it's the same in the whole function
 * Arguments are preferably set at the beginning of the function if possible, even if they have to be set to nil, and set later, like `arg3`
 * Jump a ligne after arguments declaration